Civic Center EATS brings weekly food trucks back to Denver this summer

-Civic Center EATS, presented by alternative weekly newspaper Westword and the nonprofit Civic Center Conservancy, will bring food trucks to Civic Center Park in Denver every Wednesday and Thursday starting May 17.
+Civic Center EATS, presented by alternative weekly newspaper Westword and the nonprofit Civic Center Conservancy, brings food trucks to Civic Center Park in Denver every Wednesday and Thursday.

+Tristian Peters, 27, of Chicago, and friend Julia O'Beirne, 20, of Virginia, enjoyed burgers from Super Smash Burgers food truck, and really appreciated the free fries the owners gave out as they closed.

+"We just did a tour of the capitol and the guide said this was going on today," Peters said.

 Food trucks will come to the center of the park from 11 a.m. to 2 p.m. through Sept.
 14.